-Ship-seq: Nanopore sequencing of polar microbes on board icebreakers
+Ship-seq: Nanopore sequencing of polar microbes on board research vessels

 Using Oxford Nanopore Technologies MinION for in situ, real-time sequencing of polar ocean microbes.